Does the Dubai Frame depict an ugly picture?

 "If the overarching idea is that 'I want to copyright an idea of a large picture frame as a building to look over the Dubai skyline,' that idea is not protectable under copyright.
 What would be protectable, though, is if you create blueprints for that idea -- then those blueprints are protected."

-Reichard says even if someone hasn't registered the copyright to their intellectual property, you are still entitled to file a lawsuit.
+Reichard says even if someone hasn't registered the copyright to their intellectual property, it is still protected under copyright law and may be infringed.

 "As long as you have fixed your design in a tangible medium and the other side has access to that design and then they create something that's substantially similar then that's infringement."